thma/LtuPatternFactory/README.md

 *Design patterns reflect abstract algebraic structures.*

+As another example take the [Map-Reduce](#map-reduce) pattern: we demonstrated that the question whether a problem can be solved by a map-reduce approach boils down to the algebraic question whether the data structure used to hold the intermediary results of the `map` operation forms a *commutative monoid* under the `reduce` operation.

-Rooting design patterns in abstract algebra brings another level of confidence to software design as we can move from 'hand waving' &ndash; painting UML diagrams, writing prose, building prototypes, etc. &ndash; to mathematical reasoning.
+Rooting design patterns in abstract algebra brings a higher level of confidence to software design as we can move from 'hand waving' &ndash; painting UML diagrams, writing prose, building prototypes, etc. &ndash; to mathematical reasoning.

-Mark Seemann has written an instructive series of articles on the coincidence of design patterns to abstract algebra: [From Design Patterns to Category Theory](http://blog.ploeh.dk/2017/10/04/from-design-patterns-to-category-theory/).
+Mark Seemann has written an instructive series of articles on the coincidence of design patterns with abstract algebra: [From Design Patterns to Category Theory](http://blog.ploeh.dk/2017/10/04/from-design-patterns-to-category-theory/).

 Jeremy Gibbons has also written several excellent papers on this subject: